-- 1. Purchases made in Florida and for use in Florida are exempt from Florida Sales and Use taxes.
-The County's tax-exempt identification number is printed on the face of each PROCUREMENT CARD, and should be sufficient information for the merchant to honor the tax-exempt status of the PROCUREMENT CARD. - 2.
+- 1. Purchases made in Florida and for use in Florida are exempt from Florida Sales and Use taxes. - 2.
 Purchases made in other states are generally subject to that state's sales tax.
 Examples include supplies purchased either while traveling, or for use in that state. - 3.
 As with all County purchases, the Cardholder must be diligent when dealing with the merchant regarding taxes.
-The Cardholder will be unable to dispute taxes charged since the PROCUREMENT CARD Issuing Institution cannot process a charge back to the merchant for taxes.
+The Cardholder will be unable to dispute taxes charged since the PROCUREMENT CARD Issuing Institution cannot process a charge back to the

+- merchant for taxes.
 The Cardholder may be responsible for securing a credit or payment of taxes, if required. - 4.
-Purchases made from a foreign country are subject to a foreign currency exchange fee, and are the responsibility of the cardholder/department.
+Purchases made from a foreign country are subject to a foreign currency exchange fees, and are the responsibility of the cardholder/department.